ocul-libraries/OCUL-NDE-Customization-Package/OCUL_README.md

 Most of the predefined themes in the NDE UI seem like feasible choices.
 All seem to have sufficient contrast for links and buttons out of the box.

 It is recommended to avoid choosing the Brown or Charcoal themes as the link colour in those themes makes it difficult to discern links from regular text in the UI.

+## Customizations
+For information about the custom elements included in this customization package, see `OCUL_CUSTOMIZATIONS.md`.